Anzu wyliei

-Anzu (named for Anzû, a bird-like daemon in Ancient Mesopotamian religion) is a monospecific genus of caenagnathid dinosaur from North Dakota, South Dakota and Montana that lived during the Late Cretaceous (upper Maastrichtian stage, 67.2-66.0 Ma) in what is now the Hell Creek Formation.
-The type species and only species, Anzu wyliei is known from numerous skeletons that preserve cranial and postcranial elements.
+Anzu (named for Anzû, a bird-like daemon in Ancient Mesopotamian religion) is a genus of caenagnathid dinosaur from North Dakota, South Dakota, and Montana that lived during the Late Cretaceous (upper Maastrichtian stage, 67.2-66.0 Ma) in what is now the Hell Creek Formation.
+The type species, Anzu wyliei, known from numerous skeletons that preserve cranial and postcranial elements.
 It was named in 2014 by Matthew C. Lamanna, Hans-Dieter Sues, Emma R. Schachner, and Tyler R. Lyson.

-It was named one of the "Top 10 New Species" for new species discovered in 2014 by the International Institute for Species Exploration in 2015.